How We Effectively Quarantined Client Portfolios From Extreme Market Risk

 21st Century recessions do not cause wealth effect reversals.
 Wealth effect reversals cause 21st Century recessions.

-By November-December 2018, when the inverted yield curve all but insured Fed capitulation, credit quality via assets like MUB, GOVT and TLT became paramount.
+By November-December 2018, when the inverted yield curve all but insured Fed capitulation, credit quality via assets like MUB, GOVT, and TLT became paramount.

 One cannot compound money over time unless one participates in markets on the way up and minimizes losses on the way down.